InformationServices/zabbix-template-meinberg-lantime-ng/README.md

 | Refclock Mode | `mbgLtRefClockMode` | State of the refclock (is it synced or not) |
 | Serial Number | `mbgLtNgSerialNumber` | Serial number of the device |
 | State of GPS FIX | `mbgLtRefGpsStateVal` | The status of the GPS refclock |

+## How to enable Client tracking and performance data
+Out of the box Meinberg devices come with client tracking disabled.
+Thus it needs to be enabled in the Interface to be able to collect and graph the daily number of clients and the requests per second.

+In order to enable client tracking check the relevant document from https://www.meinbergglobal.com/english/docs/ and follow the procedure.

+F.e. for `Lantime M300 v7.06` look in the manual under __9.1.9.6 NTP Client List__

+After continuous logging is enabled the data for daily clients and requests per second will be populated

 ## What items are autodiscovered
 Currently there are LLD's configured for: